Discourses and Selected Writings Summary: Key Takeaways

 Those people will never push you up, they will push you down because they don’t have the courage to do something out of the box, they’re too afraid but they don’t want to say it out loud.

-So hang out with those people who can teach you something and support you, it will be hard to lose friends but in the long run, you won’t regret losing one or two friends.
+So hang out with those people who can teach you something new and support you.
+It will be hard to lose friends but in the long run, you won’t regret losing one or two friends.

 Let’s say, you’re watching a movie and your sister comes into your room and asks for help, and you shout at her by saying, why can’t you see it, I’m watching a movie.